gopheracademy/gopheracademy-web/content/advent-2015/composable-pipelines-improvements.md

 go proc2.Run()
 ```

-This suggests an elegant solution of the problem of driving a chain of go-routines from the main thread: Just skip the go
+This suggests an elegant solution to the problem of driving a chain of go-routines from the main thread: Skip the go
 keyword for the last process in the chain!
 So, for example like so:

 ```go